 What does it really mean to be fearless?
-This is the question I was contemplating as I stood in my bathroom, drying my hair!
+That’s the question I was contemplating as I stood in my bathroom, drying my hair!

-Does it mean you do not feel any fear at all?
+Does it mean you don’t feel any fear at all?
 Or does it mean you actually feel the fear but choose to transcend it?

 Being an entrepreneur and starting out any type of new venture, forces you to not only think about the unknown but also face all the gut-wrenching feelings that go along with launching your: startup, product or idea.

 With every step you take getting closer to the end goal, the thoughts and voices become louder and louder!